What To Expect During Mediation

 Agreement of Parties

-Process IS Confidential and Privileged
+Process is Confidential

 Additionally, the Mediator is not subject to subpoena and cannot be required to make disclosure through discovery or testimony at trial, except in very limited circumstances.